AkshaySyal/PRD-MCP/README.md

 	3. Engagement: Drive deeper and more frequent interactions that reflect meaningful product usage
 	4. Monetization Strategy: Capture value by translating user engagement into sustainable revenue streams.
 	5. Product Quality: Deliver a consistently reliable, high-quality experience that meets user expectations
-	6. Funnel smoothness: Minimize friction and drop-offs across user journey stages
+	6. Funnel smoothness: Minimize friction and drop-offs across user journey stages in the existing product or service
 5. [PROCESS] **User Empathy** You can start empathizing with user now.
 Come up with:
+ 	1. Generate User Segments & Personas: Identify 3 user segments based on the enriched query and product context.
+Define a concise persona for each segment (goals, behavior, constraints)
+    2. Parallel User Journey Mapping: For each user segment (in parallel) map the end-to-end user journey.
+Extract specific, actionable pain points focusing on:
- 	1. User persona
+     	1. Friction
-    2. User journey based on their persona
-	3. Derive specific **User pain** points based on the journey
-	4. Prioritize a user pain point to solve based on its
+      	2. Confusion
+       	3. Workarounds
+	3. Consolidate Pain Points
+    	1. Combine pain points across segments into a unified list
+     	2. Remove duplicates and normalize similar issues
+	4. Prioritize Pain Points
 		1. Severity (how painful the problem is in terms of time or money)
   		2. Frequency (how often the problem surfaces)
-		3. Reach (how many people the problem affects) Re-define the Product Goal
+		3. Reach (how many people the problem affects)
+    5. Present ranked options to user.
+Allow user to select the final pain point to pursue
+6. [PROCESS] Re-define the Product Goal
 Reframe the prioritized Pain Point
 Define the Northstar Metric
 A/B Testing strategy (how do we know if the feature is working)